 Evaporation of water from the soil surface after sowing is mainly controlled by the size of the aggregates in the seedbed.

-Figure above illustrates the fundamental relationship between water evaporation and soil particle/aggregate diameter.
+Figure below illustrates the fundamental relationship between water evaporation and soil particle/aggregate diameter.
 A first maximum in evaporation occurs at particle size 0.005-0.02mm.
 This is approximately the particle size area for silt and reflects capillary transport of water to the soil surface from the seedbed.
 On such silt soils it is important to interrupt capillary transport so that water is not lost.

 Coarseness creates turbulence